ritikaxx/Sentiment-Analysis/README.md

 # Task
 The aim is to create a machine learning model which can classify the sentiment for the upcoming review.

+# Application
+Deploying te ML model made with NLP to integrate with a web application with the help of Flask to provide a User Interface.